mlbelobraydi/TXRRC_data_harvest/README.md

 # TXRRC_data_harvest

+## Changes
+20210303 - TXRCC have redesigned the website and the locations of the datafiles.
+We are working to make sure the connections are correct.
+The file conversion looks to not be affected at this time.

 ## About

 TXRRC_data_harvest is a set of tools for downloading and organizing oil and gas well data from the [Texas Railroad Commission](https://www.rrc.texas.gov).